dvolynov/neuro-nostalgia-api-deploy/README.md

 This project provides a FastAPI-based solution for generating dynamic webpages, schemas, and CSS using multiple API versions, including integrations with Gemini and GPT-4o models.
 Each API version adds improvements such as schema generation, retro webpage generation, and CSS styling.

-Here is also the app itself: https://github.com/dvolynov/neuro-nostalgia-app-deploy
+Here is also the app repo: https://github.com/dvolynov/neuro-nostalgia-app-deploy

 ---